 The due date/time for the Virtual Lab assignment can be found on the schedule at the end of the syllabus.
 Please turn in the assignment to Angie directly or drop it off in the department office, and ask that it be put into Angie's mailbox with verification of the date and time turned in.
-You may not submit the assignment via email.
 Directions for this assignment can be found at the end of the second part of the Lab Manual.
-Please direct any questions you have to Angie, aboerge@luc.edu.
 If you complete the virtual lab, you will not receive any feedback on it until the end of the semester.

-If 2 or more labs are missed or if either Practical Quiz is missed, it will result in an academic failure regardless of the overall points earned in the class.
+If 2 or more labs are missed (including the Virtual Lab Option), or if either Practical Quiz is missed, it will result in an academic failure regardless of the overall points earned in the class.